Pirate Radio Stations

 The DJs that made British pirate radio history

-Offshore radios gave listeners the chance to hear music that they would never encounter on the BBC and other government-approved shows.
-It was the home of rock-and-roll, punk music and songs from black artists who were generally ignored by popular radio stations at the time.
+It was the home of rock-and-roll, punk music, and songs from black artists who were generally ignored by popular radio stations at the time.

-The witty, comedic and often shocking nature of pirate radio DJs also earned the love of countless listeners who had never experienced anything like them before.
+The witty, comedic, and often shocking nature of pirate radio DJs also earned the love of countless listeners who had never experienced anything like them before.

 Some of the most popular disc jockeys of the age even earned positions on legitimate stations after the pirate airwaves were shut down.